1926 One Hell of a Hangover

 Alexander’s day was far from over.
 He impressively retired the side in order in the eighth inning; in the ninth, he got the first two out.
 Then came Babe Ruth to the plate.
 Drawing the count full, Ruth received ball four and trotted to first as the tying run.

 With Bob Meusel at the plate—and Lou Gehrig on deck—Ruth sensed Alexander’s condition and figured he could get a terrific jump on him.
 So Ruth tore for second on the very first pitch.
-Cardinal catcher Bob O’Farrell was keeping a close enough eye on the situation, and fired to Hornsby at second—who applied the tag successfully on Ruth, ending a most memorable Game Seven.
+Cardinals catcher Bob O’Farrell was keeping a close enough eye on the situation, and fired to Hornsby at second—who applied the tag successfully on Ruth, ending a most memorable Game Seven.

 The Cardinals’ triumph was the successful terminus of a decade-long road from neglect to respect, giving the Mound City its first world title in 40 years.